andersdra/docker-mplabx/README.md

 - Easy update of IDE + toolchains
 - Simple storage and sharing of specific environments

-As of v5.20 the installer allows for skipping of 8/16/32bit headers, shrinking the size of IDE + AVRGCC from >5GB to aprox 2.09GB.
+As of v5.20 the installer allows for skipping of 8/16/32bit support, shrinking the size of IDE + AVRGCC from >5GB to aprox 2.09GB.

 ## Getting started